 Understanding and Coping with Natural and Human-Made Disasters

-On average, there is a natural or human-made disaster somewhere in the world every day.
-These include hurricanes, earthquakes, floods, industrial accidents, peacetime terrorist attacks and mass shootings.
-Like combat and deployments, these can result in:
+Natural and human-made disasters occur in the world every day.
+These include hurricanes, earthquakes, floods, industrial accidents, terrorist attacks, and mass shootings.
+Just like deployment-related events, these can result in:

 • Fear for one's life